ddelong/ddelong.github.io/_posts/2004-12-30-football-picks-week-17.md

 categories:
   - Sports
 ---
 The last regular season week of this.
-After doing it this entire season I&#8217;ve decided something.
+After doing it this entire season I've decided something.
 I have to make some software to do this for me next year.
-I&#8217;ll be looking for help from anyone with PHP and MySQL experience (or those with some interest).
+I'll be looking for help from anyone with PHP and MySQL experience (or those with some interest).

   * Miami vs. **Baltimore**
   * **Pittsburgh** vs. Buffalo